djsperka/vsg-progs/src/dualstim/README.txt

 Line 1: Begins with the word "master" or "slave".
 This indicates which screen will have the grating "core" stimulus (which follows on line 2).
+UPDATE: This line now contains additional parameters if using answer points.
+The third token should be "answerpoints", or anything that begins with "a".
+The fourth and fifth tokens are the contrast for the "correct" answer point and the "incorrect" answer point, respectively.
+The sixth token is the max time the answer points are on screen before the animation is ended.

 Line 2: Grating "core" stimulus spec.
 The position and contrast are ignored.